 - Permanent fall arrest anchor points and personal fall arrest systems must be integrated to provide fall protection for a structure where standard railings and other fall protection measures are not feasible. - Anchorages must be capable of supporting at least 5,000 pounds of force per employee.
 An affidavit for all anchor points must be provided to certify each is rated to support the intended weight.

 11.5 GUARDING

-- Fans shall be designed and positioned to provide full access to employees for maintenance and service activities.
-Consult OSHA 1910 (Subpart O) for more information on the design and construction of guards. - All equipment with moving parts (e.g., belts, drives) shall be appropriately guarded.
+Fans shall be designed and positioned to provide full access to employees for maintenance and service activities.
+Consult OSHA 1910 (Subpart O) for more information on the design and construction of guards.